 Myths about addiction continue to make recovery difficult.
 The names have changed, for one thing.
 You may not even know what you have when your diagnosis is OUD.
+It’s Opioid Use Disorder.
+But it’s still addiction.
 The tragic fact is that in America addiction is like having Covid every single year without the solutions and support to end it.
 So what is addiction and why can’t we make recovery work for everyone?

 Myths about addiction don’t tell you that recovery is the hero’s journey

 All of Disney, in fact all of fiction, is the hero’s journey in one form or another, so my college professor, Joseph Campbell taught me a lifetime ago.
 How is recovery like a hero’s journey?
 Well, for one thing, you have to leave what you love and enter a dangerous place where frightening challenges await.
 Will you ever get out, and who will you be if you emerge alive?

 Believe me, no one wants to take that chip.
 It may even feel at first as if sobriety going to be a perpetual walk of shame because you can’t drink, drug, and party like other people.
 You abandon the life you knew and go straight to a new circle of Dante’s hell.
 Let’s get this straight.
 Not everybody has the imagination and drive to recover from addiction.
 The hero’s journey of change requires hope, resilience, imaginative work, and the support of a lot of people.
 I would swear that the hero’s journey of Frozen 2 is directly based on addiction recovery.
 But I digress.

 Addiction like having Covid 19 every single year

 Addiction was the number 1 health issue in America before Covid and will still be proliferating long after Covid becomes history.
 Does that surprise you?
 This is how many people died from addiction two years ago: 545,000 people.
 The number will be higher for last year.
 Imagine the number of mourners for those unheralded lost loved ones, but addiction costs are financial, too.